 - EN 102 English Composition (3)

 - EN 212 English Grammar and Usage (2)

 - EN 202 Research Writing and Critical Thinking (3)

-- CO 121 Fundamentals of Speech (3); or,

-- CO 321 Advanced Public Speaking (3) or Speech proficiency exam

-Literature - 6 credits including:

 EN 374 Children's Literature (3)

+Social Science

-Social Science - 8 elective history credits including:
+12 elective credits including:

-at least one U.S. and one non-U.S. history course Geography (4)
+U.S. History

+Non-U.S. History

+GE 105 Introduction to Geography

+Mathematics

-- MA 101 Fundamental Mathematical Structures I (3) - MA 102 Fundamental Mathematical Structures II (3)
+MA 201 Fundamental Mathematical Structures I (2)

+MA 202 Fundamental Mathematical Structures II (3)

+Science

-Science - 8 elective science credits including one biology and physical science course and one lab.
+8 elective credits in science including:

+One biological science and

+One physical science (or natural science)

+One lab

+Fine Arts

-Fine Arts - Art history/Music literature elective (3)
+Art history/Music literature elective (3)

+Health

-Health - Fundamentals of Wellness (1)
+KI 100 Fundamentals of Wellness (1)

+Program Certification Requirements:

+To qualify for recommendatio for elementary certification by the Idaho State Department of Education, a candidate must meet the following standards:

+1. Complete all requirements for a baccalaureate degree.

+2. Complete requirements of the teacher education program in effect at the time of admission to teacher education and any additional requirements if required by changes in the standards of state regulatory agencies.

-All courses required for the major must be completed with a grade of C (2.0) or better.
+3. Complete all education courses and content courses in the elementary major with a grade of C (2.0) or better.